Arkansas Geography Degree Programs

 Minor in Historic Preservation

-The Historic Preservation minor consists of 18 credit hours from diverse areas like architecture, urban studies, and cultural resources.
-The required capstone course, GEOS 3033, focuses on the study and preservation of building materials, including hands-on fieldwork.
+The Historic Preservation minor comprises 18 credit hours from diverse areas like architecture, urban studies, and cultural resources.
+The required capstone course, GEOS 3033, focuses on the research and preservation of building materials, including hands-on fieldwork.
 Students can substitute some credits by participating in the University of Arkansas Rome Program.

 Minor in Cartography/Remote Sensing GIS

-This specialization allows students to gain expertise in cartography, remote sensing, and GIS, covering map design, digital image processing, and analytical techniques.
-Completion of specific courses is required for students to earn this specialization.
+This specialization allows students to gain cartography, remote sensing, and GIS expertise, covering map design, digital image processing, and analytical techniques.
+Students must complete specific courses to earn this specialization.

 Honors in Geography